-Prior to joining the firm, Joe practiced with a law firm in Chicago and served as an intern for the Honorable Lynn Adelman, District Court Judge, Eastern District of Wisconsin, Milwaukee.
+Prior to joining the firm, Joe practiced with a large law firm in Chicago.

-- a leading developer and retailer of outdoor recreational products in a suit against at nationally-known sporting goods retailer for infringement of the client's utility and design patents.
+- Representation of a leading developer and retailer of outdoor recreational products in a suit against a nationally-known sporting goods retailer for infringement of the client's utility and design patents.
 The case settled on confidential terms after claim construction discovery.

-- serving as a member of the trial team that successfully defended a manufacturer of plastic packaging in a jury trial alleging claims of patent infringement and tortious interference.
+- Successfully defended a manufacturer of plastic packaging in a jury trial alleging claims of patent infringement and tortious interference.

 Honors and Distinctions*

 - "Patent Star," IP Stars from Managing IP, 2023

 - Chambers USA, Up and Coming, Intellectual Property - North Carolina, 2022-2023

 - "Future Star," Benchmark Litigation, 2021-2022